Food Water and Shelter

 Suitable accommodation for the outside dog means a properly constructed sleeping box of suitable size facing away from the prevailing wind.
 Kennels can consist of a sleeping box with an enclosed run attached, or just a sleeping box to which the dog is tied by a rope or chain.

 It is difficult to give hard and fast rules regarding what is acceptable and what isn’t - so much depends on common sense - factors like how much opportunity the dog has to exercise away from the kennel area and how much supervision it has.
-In general though, a generous sized sleeping box with spacious enclosed run attached is best because it is more comfortable and there is less opportunity for things to go wrong, bearing in mind that every dog appreciates comfort, space and a varied and interesting environment, just as we do.
+In general, though, a generous-sized sleeping box with a spacious enclosed run attached is best because it is more comfortable and there is less opportunity for things to go wrong, bearing in mind that every dog appreciates comfort, space, and a varied and interesting environment, just as we do.

 The sleeping box must be both waterproof and windproof with a wooden floor raised from the ground and a comfortable bed.
 In winter, the sleeping box can be lined with leaves of hay or straw, and these can be replaced often to make sure the dog doesn’t get smelly.
 They can be dusted with flea powder too from time to time, and another advantage is that hay is a great natural deodorant!

 A working dog deserves a comfortable rest place after a day’s work, but too often kennels are poorly insulated, wet and cold.
 Never make your dog sleep on bare concrete for any length of time, even in summer.
 It will get pressure sores and calluses on bony points like the elbow.